 The same patterns as described for Original research papers, with respect to text style, figures, tables and references, apply also to other publication types.
 A summary (up to 250 words) is required for Reviews, although the subject headings stipulated for Original research paper summaries do not apply.

 International Journal of Basic & Clinical Pharmacology (IJBCP) doesn't charge article submission and processing fee from the authors.
 IJBCP charges a publication fee of Rs.
-2500 for Indian authors and $70 for Non-Indian authors.
+2500 (Plus Service Tax as applicable) for Indian authors and $70 for Non-Indian authors.
 Individual publication fee waiver requests are considered on the grounds of hardship on a case-by-case basis.
 Publication fee has to be paid only if your article gets accepted for publishing.
-There are no colour figure charges and no publication fee for case reports, letters to the editor.
-IJBCP charges a publication fee for research and review articles.
+There are no colour figure charges.

 Copyright transfer form